0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 > To display the QR code inside your frontend, you can use the `express.static` built-in middleware function together with this <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/static" target="_blank">Static Folder</a> or this [Code Sandbox](https://codesandbox.io/s/yp1pmpjo4z?file=/index.js).

-Scanning the QR with their Polygon ID Wallet, users will be able to generate proofs and send transactions to the Smart Contract in order to claim their airdrops.
+Scanning the QR with their Polygon ID Wallet, users will be able to generate proofs and send transactions to the Smart Contract in order to Credential their airdrops.

 The same proof generation request can also be delivered to users via Deep Linking.
 In order to do so is necessary to encode the `json` file to Base64 Format.
 The related deep link would be `iden3comm://?i_m={{base64EncodedJsonHere}}`.
 For example, in this specific case the deep link would be `iden3comm://?i_m=eyAgCiAgICAiaWQiOiJjODExODQ5ZC02YmZiLTRkODUtOTM2ZS0zZDk3NTljN2YxMDUiLAogICAgInR5cCI6ImFwcGxpY2F0aW9uL2lkZW4zY29tbS1wbGFpbi1qc29uIiwKICAgICJ0eXBlIjoiaHR0cHM6Ly9pZGVuMy1jb21tdW5pY2F0aW9uLmlvL3Byb29mcy8xLjAvY29udHJhY3QtaW52b2tlLXJlcXVlc3QiLAogICAgImJvZHkiOnsKICAgICAgICAidHJhbnNhY3Rpb25fZGF0YSI6ewogICAgICAgICAgICAiY29udHJhY3RfYWRkcmVzcyI6IjxFUkMyMFZlcmlmaWVyIGNvbnRyYWN0IGFkZHJlc3M+IiwKICAgICAgICAgICAgIm1ldGhvZF9pZCI6ImI2ODk2N2UyIiwKICAgICAgICAgICAgImNoYWluX2lkIjo4MDAwMSwKICAgICAgICAgICAgIm5ldHdvcmsiOiJwb2x5Z29uLW11bWJhaSIKICAgICAgICAgICAgfSwKICAgICAgICAicmVhc29uIjoiYWlyZHJvcCBwYXJ0aWNpcGF0aW9uIiwKICAgICAgICAic2NvcGUiOlt7CiAgICAgICAgICAgICJpZCI6MSwKICAgICAgICAgICAgImNpcmN1aXRfaWQiOiJjcmVkZW50aWFsQXRvbWljUXVlcnlTaWciLAogICAgICAgICAgICAicnVsZXMiOnsKICAgICAgICAgICAgICAgICJxdWVyeSI6ewogICAgICAgICAgICAgICAgICAgICJhbGxvd2VkX2lzc3VlcnMiOlsiKiJdLAogICAgICAgICAgICAgICAgICAgICJyZXEiOnsgCiAgICAgICAgICAgICAgICAgICAgICAgICJkYXRlT2ZCaXJ0aCI6ewogICAgICAgICAgICAgICAgICAgICAgICAgICAgIiRsdCI6MjAwMjAxMDEKICAgICAgICAgICAgICAgICAgICAgICAgICAgIH0KICAgICAgICAgICAgICAgICAgICAgICAgfSwKICAgICAgICAgICAgICAgICAgICAic2NoZW1hIjp7CiAgICAgICAgICAgICAgICAgICAgICAgICAgICAidXJsIjoiaHR0cHM6Ly9zMy5ldS13ZXN0LTEuYW1hem9uYXdzLmNvbS9wb2x5Z29uaWQtc2NoZW1hcy85YjFjMDVmNC03ZmI2LTQ3OTItYWJlMy1kMWRkYmQ5YTk2MDkuanNvbi1sZCIsCiAgICAgICAgICAgICAgICAgICAgICAgICAgICAidHlwZSI6IkFnZUNyZWRlbnRpYWwiCiAgICAgICAgICAgICAgICAgICAgICAgICAgICB9CiAgICAgICAgICAgICAgICAgICAgICAgIH0KICAgICAgICAgICAgICAgICAgICB9CiAgICAgICAgICAgICAgICB9XQogICAgICAgICAgICB9Cn0=`

 ## User Demo: Claim the Airdrop!

 This video shows how a user can use their PolygonID wallet app to claim a ERC-20 token airdrop.
-To join the airdrop users are required to have a claim of type `KYCAgeCredential` attesting that they have been born before 01/01/2002.
+To join the airdrop users are required to have a Credential of type `KYCAgeCredential` attesting that they have been born before 01/01/2002.

 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NvPfh3nqeEQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>